Redundancies, reorganisation & restructuring solicitors

 - If you are making redundancies, reorganising or restructuring your business, following the correct legal procedures and using the right documentation will help prevent future problems.

-- As these processes can be complex, it’s advisable to have expert legal support from the start.
+- As these processes can be complex, it’s advisable to have expert legal support from the start from specialist restructuring and reorganisation solicitors.

 - We can provide comprehensive and practical support on company reorganisation, restructuring and redundancy, combining our employment expertise with our commercial and corporate departments when appropriate, to provide a seamless service.

 Making employees redundant, or reorganising or restructuring your business can be daunting.
-Each of these situations require you, as the employer, to follow the correct procedure.
-It’s important you understand those procedures and your company’s position throughout, making it highly advisable to call on expert legal support at the earliest possible stage.
+Each of these situations require you, as the employer, to follow the correct procedure to comply with current employment law and to protect the business from potential employee claims.
+It’s important you understand those procedures and your company’s position throughout, making it highly advisable to call on legal support at the earliest possible stage, with expert reorganisation and restructuring legal advice from Moore Barlow.

 Redundancy legal advice

-We are also able to identify and discuss whether there are alternative options to redundancy, which may better suit your immediate and long term business needs.
-For example, negotiating changes to employees terms of employment and accessing, if eligible the government’s Job Support Scheme.
+We are also able to identify and discuss whether there are alternative options to redundancy, which may better suit your immediate and long-term business needs.
+For example, negotiating changes to employees terms of employment.
+Our redundancy and reorganisation lawyers are there to help you make the best possible informed choices for your business.

 If you’re unsure about any aspect of the process, want more information on redundancy or restructuring legal requirements, or simply want clarification about your options, eligibility and the legal implications, please ask us for advice.